huciupaul/Capstone-AI-Group-2/README.md

 ### Testing
 In `model_test.py` the convolutional autoencoder model's performance is tested.
-The testing dataset is loaded to `U_test`, batched and passed through the model.
+The testing dataset is loaded to `U_test`, only calling the samples at timesteps after training and validation.
+Then, it is batched and passed through the model.
 The predicted values are then compared to the actual test values using an NRMSE metric.

 The loop for each epoch contains the loading of encoder and decoder using the `load_encoder` and `load_decoder` functions from `helpers.py`, the NRMSE calculation is done using `compute_nrmse` from `metrics.py`.
+Cross validation was not performed due to the large computation needed.
+This was balanced by using a fairly large test set, ensuring confidence in the results.

 **Thus, the (revised) requirement M3, "Must reconstruct the full flow feature from the latent space with a reconstruction error (normalized root-mean-squared error, NRMSE) below 25%," is fulfilled.**